ietf-teep/architecture/draft-ietf-teep-architecture.md

    Several non-exhaustive options are discussed below.
 Providers are encouraged to take advantage of the latest communication and platform capabilities to offer the best user experience.

+### TEEP Broker APIs

+The following conceptual APIs exist from a TEEP Broker to a TEEP Agent:

+1. RequestTA: A notification from an REE application (e.g., an installer, or a normal application) that it depends on a given TA, which may or may not already be installed in the TEE.

+2. ProcessTeepMessage: A message arriving from the network, to be delivered to the TEEP Agent for processing.

+3. RequestPolicyCheck: A hint (e.g., based on a timer) that the TEEP Agent may wish to contact the TAM for any changes, without the device itself needing any particular change.

+4. ProcessError: A notification that the TEEP Broker could not deliver an outbound TEEP message to a TAM.

+For comparison, similar APIs may exist on the TAM side, where a broker may or may not exist (depending on whether the TAM uses a TEE or not):

+1. ProcessConnect: A notification that an incoming TEEP session is being requested by a TEEP Agent.

+2. ProcessTeepMessage: A message arriving from the network, to be delivered to the TAM for processing.

+For further discussion on these APIs, see {{?I.D-ietf-teep-otrp-over-http}}.

 ### TEEP Broker Distribution